 Archeologists still debate its precise origin, but many agree the phonetic alphabet was only invented once in all human history.
 A majority opinion traces it to the South Sinai around the time of Moses (15th-14th c.
 BCE) and trace all subsequent versions – Phoenician, Greek, Cyrillic, Latin, even Korean – to this moment.

 In short, reading the Bible in its original language is more akin to deciphering poetry than reading a mere narrative.
 In some sequences, the complexity of this poetic play changes our entire understanding of its plain sense.
-Its density of meaning is part of what elevates Hebrew to its status as lashon kodesh, the Holy Tongue.
+Its density of meaning is part of what elevates Hebrew to its status as the Jews’ lashon kodesh, their Holy Tongue.

 The poetics of hearing in Yitro

-Yitro also reveals hidden depths if we read its recurring imagery and poetic coherence.
-The first word announces it, saying literally “And heard he [Jethro].”
+Jethro also reveals hidden depths if we read its recurring imagery and poetic coherence.
+The first word announces it, saying literally, “And heard he [Jethro].”
 Jethro has heard of the miraculous success of the Israelites against the Egyptians, their liberation from the mighty Egyptians and the parting of the Red Sea that swallowed the pursuing Egyptian army.
-He comes to throw in his lot with the people of his son-in-law Moses.
+He’s come to throw in his lot with the people of his son-in-law Moses.
 Even though he is a chieftain (kohen) of his own people, the idolatrous Midianites, he knows a superior God when he sees One.
 He brings back Moses’ wife Zipporah and his two sons, Gershom and Eliezer.
 He pledges his fealty to the Jews.
-To modern sensibilities, this seems Machiavellian, but Yitro is a master of realpolitik and the Torah clearly portrays it as Yitro’s deepest virtue.
-Yitro observes the world, examines it, deduces the truth, and moves to improve it, even, or especially, on matters of theology.
-He truly imbibes and internalizes the message.
+To modern sensibilities, this seems Machiavellian, but Jethro’s mastery of realpolitik is his deepest virtue, the Bible tells us.
+Jethro observes the world, examines it, penetrates its truth, and moves to improve it, even, or especially, on matters of theology.
+He imbibes and internalizes the message.
 He hears.

 Later in the chapter, when Jethro sees Moses wearing himself out by judging all the cases brought by the Children of Israel, he advises Moses to establish a system of increasingly significant lower courts of tens, fifties, hundreds and thousands, to streamline the process.